Skip to product information

 I stand, give his cheek a perfunctory kiss, grab the exercise book and papers, dash back to my room, and continue reading the note.

-Anyway, I contacted the police hoping to find you, but they were no help.
-Of course, I am not one easily denied, so I pressed and eventually spoke with a Detective Hardy.
+Anyway, I rang the police hoping to find you, but they were no help.
+Of course, I am not one easily denied, so I went in person and made myself known.
+After a bit of a scene and a few terse words, I eventually spoke with a Detective Hardy.
+Well, my-my!
 The man seemed both fond and very protective of you.
 Are you friends?

-Anyway, he told me enough about your beach fight and subsequent disappearance to put my mind at rest.
+In confidence, he told me enough about your beach fight and subsequent disappearance to settle my concerns for your safety.
 After speaking with him, I slept uneasily for a few nights thinking about you and all the troubles in your life.
-My memory isn’t what it used to be, but on my third sleepless night I suddenly remembered a notebook your father had left with my Benji, may his soul rest in peace, and this notebook belongs to you.
+My memory isn’t what it used to be, but on my third sleepless night I suddenly remembered a notebook your father had left with my Benji, may his soul rest in peace, and my husband had promised to keep it for you.

-Yes, I have considered your father’s strict instructions that we not hand it to you until your twenty-first, but… the way your life seems to be heading, fighting triad gangsters on the beach (shamefully naked it seems), you might not live to see twenty-one.
-Anyway, I don’t think your father would mind me sharing it sooner, and anyway, you already know the gist of your father’s history, just not the details.
+Yes, I have considered your father’s strict instructions that we not hand it to you until your twenty-first, but… the way your life seems to be heading, fighting triad gangsters on the beach (and shamefully exposing yourself for the world to see!!).
+I fear you might not live to see twenty-one, so… I think your father would not mind me sharing it sooner.
+After-all, you already know the gist of your father’s history, just not the details.

 However, having read it myself, I must warn you about his writing style.
 His words are blunt, sometimes crude, often disgusting, and much of what he shares may trouble you.
 You will learn things about his former life within the Seven Dragons triad, which you may regret reading.
 Once read, you cannot unread.
 Thus warned, I must also add, your father wrote every word with you in mind.
 A private letter of sorts between father and daughter.

-Since you are not here for me to read it aloud to you, I engaged a young Chinese University Proffessor named Yen Sung who lectures in English at Bond Uni to convert his Chinese to English.
-Yen has the skills to convert many of your father’s peculiar Chinese expressions into more understandable English expressions.
+Since you are not here for me to read it aloud to you, I engaged a young Chinese University Professor named Sung Yen who lectures in English at Bond Uni to convert your father’s Chinese to English.
+Yen has the skills to transcribe many of your father’s peculiar Chinese expressions into more understandable English expressions.
 She did the same with much of the dialogue and has correctly pointed out that a direct translation would make little or no sense in English.

 Anyway, I hope you find her interpretation of your father’s story to your satisfaction.
 Again, I warn you; many of his confessions will shock you.
 Your father’s candour is both brave and heartfelt, especially when he writes about his affair with his sister, your Auntie Ai Wen.
 Her story is part of his and, as is his way, he describes her with an intimacy which often caused Yen and me to blush.
 Indeed, when you’re done reading, you may well wish you had never started.
 The father you knew and loved as a stable, monogamous family man is not the man he wrote about.
 He was the Devil and what comes next is his story.